How to take care of your tattoo?

 If your tattoo scabs a touch or develops hard layers, don’t worry.
 It’s normal.
 But never pick scratch, or peel it. you’ll get an infection or remove the color.
 If you think that your tattoo is infected, or isn’t healing properly, go see your doctor.

 When you leave the tattoo shop, your ink will appear as if 1,000,000 bucks. it’ll be bright and glossy.
 That’s not getting to last.
 The tattoo will fade over time.
-Always put sunscreen thereon, especially within the summer, to stay the colors bright — SPF 45 or higher is best.
+Always put sunscreen thereon, especially in the summer, to keep the colors bright — SPF 45 or higher is best.

 And moisturize it daily, especially if it’s on a neighborhood of your body, like your hands, where it can fade quickly.